Devil's Dust

+Devil's Dust is a two-part Australian television docudrama miniseries starring Anthony Hayes, Don Hany, Ewen Leslie, Alexandra Schepisi, and Josef Ber.
+It was first screened in 2012 on ABC Television.

+Synopsis

-Devil's Dust is a two-part Australian television docu-drama mini-series on the ABC which first screened in 2012.
-Based on journalist Matt Peacock's 2009 book Killer Company, Devil's Dust was researched and developed by producer Stephen Corvini for over two years prior to the series' production.
-Through the factual case of Bernie Banton, it recounts the tragedy of many Australian workers and their families afflicted with asbestosis and mesothelioma in the twentieth-century asbestos mining and processing industries.
+Through the factual case of Bernie Banton, the series recounts the tragedy of many Australian workers and their families afflicted with asbestosis and mesothelioma in the twentieth-century asbestos mining and processing industries.
 Though the extreme health risks of exposure to asbestos dust had been documented for many years, manufacturer James Hardie persisted in large-scale use of the material, aided by inadequate regulation by state health agencies.